silexlabs/Cocktail/demo/simple-webapp/readme.txt

 The binary file will be generated in bin/WebApp.air
 To install it on your desktop, double-click on it.

+Android

-Air Mobile Android:
+Air Mobile compilation
-If not already done, follow the steps described in "Air SDK installation".
-Then launch build/WebApp_air_android.bat and use as password: "password".
+* Launch /build/WebApp_air_android.bat and use as password: "password".
-The binary file will be generated in bin/WebApp.apk.
+* The binary file will be generated in /bin/WebApp.apk.

+App installation
-To install it on your android device, copy this file on your SD card and then launch it via your Android device.
+* To install it on your android device, copy this file on your SD card and then launch it via your Android device.
+* The app will appear on the home screen of your device.

+iOS

-Air Mobile iOS:
+Air Mobile iOS compilation:
-If not already done, follow the steps described in "Air SDK installation".
+* First, subscribe to [[http://developer.apple.com/programs/ios/|Apple iOS developer program]] for 99$...
-For the next step, you need to have an apple provisionning file and an apple p12 certificate password.
+* Once you account is created, generate an apple provisionning file and an apple p12 certificate password (details available [[http://developer.apple.com/ios/manage/overview/index.action|here]] - link only accessible with a valid account).
+* Copy these files to /build directory and rename them to "Provisioning_Profile.mobileprovision" and "iphone_dev.p12"
-Then launch build/WebApp_air_iOS.bat and use as password the .p12 certicate password The binary file will be generated in bin/WebApp.ipa
+* Then launch build/WebApp_air_iOS.bat and use as password the .p12 certicate password
+* The binary file will be generated in /bin/WebApp.ipa

+iOS app installation

-To install it on iOS device, drag and drop this file (provisionning file not needed as included in the app) on iTunes, and then sync the "Cocktail Demo" app on it.
+* To install the application on an iOS device, drag and drop this file (provisionning file is not needed as included in the app) on iTunes, and then sync the "Cocktail Demo" app on your device.
+* The app will appear on the home screen of your iDevice.

 TO DO
 -----